euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    :figclass: h
    :scale: 25%

-As interpreter-based languages, Python and Java both depend on native language bindings/extensions in many scenarios.
+As interpreter based languages, Python and Java both depend on native language bindings/extensions in many scenarios.
 Especially scientific code mostly relies on NumPy or native interfaces to some computation- or control-framework that connects Python to problem-specific hardware or libraries – a fact that usually ties this kind of code to CPython.
 Developing and maintaining such bindings is usually a difficult and error-prone task.
 One major goal of the JyNI-project is to let Python and Java – with the help of [JYTHON]_ – share their pools of language-bindings, vastly enriching both ecosystems.

 While Jython already enables Python-code to access Java-frameworks and also native JNI Java/C-extensions, it currently locks out all CPython-specific extensions.
 Remember that this does not only affect the actual C-extensions, but also all Python-frameworks that have a – maybe single, subtle – dependency on such an extension.
 Dependencies can include: